 Do adjusters have to have a 4 year degree?

 No. It depends wholly on the company one is attempting to work for.

 How much does the course cost?

-Our regularly scheduled classes are priced individually at $330.00 in the DFW.
-It will cost you $50.00
+At this time, our regularly scheduled classes are priced individually at $200.00 in DFW.
+It will cost you

-for the TDI to issue your license and it will cost around $45.00 for fingerprinting.
+$50.00 for the Texas Department of Insurance (TDI) to issue your license, and it will cost around

 Is Training Unlimited certified by the Department of Insurance?

 Yes, as Provider #32912.
 AAA Training Unlimited is also found on TDI's web site.
 A legal training